-I have a great reason for putting Bruges amongst my 30 best day trips from London.
-This medieval city is small, charming and full of Belgian hospitality.
+I have a great reason for putting Bruges amongst my best day trips from London.
+This medieval city is a UNESCO World Heritage site, charming and full of Belgian hospitality.

 With so much going for the city, what are you waiting for?
 Go ahead and plan your trip with my awesome guide on what to do in one day in Bruges.

 Yes!
 Bruges is worth visiting.
 The city is beautiful, compact and peaceful.
 The hospitality is superb, and the Belgian food scene that everyone can appreciate.
 Truth be told, it’s hard to regret a visit to Bruges.

 Bruges is a city in Belgium, a country in western Europe.
 Bruges, despite being so calm, is the capital of West Flanders — a region in the northwest of Belgium.
 With its many canals and a harbour, it remains a trade centre, as it has been for centuries.